 Coolcentric Heat Exchangers uses 90% less energy than indoor cooling units

 As IT infrastructure scales, so does power consumption.
 Rising energy costs can cause operating expenses to grow out of proportion in a data center’s budget.
 Cooling can account for up to 55% of a data center’s total annualized operating cost.
 Coolcentric Heat Exchangers neutralize up to a 100 percent of heat at the source, returning cooled air into the data center, for up to 40kW of heat load per enclosure.
 Coolcentric Heat Exchangers are passive devices that don’t use fans, for very high efficiency.
 In-room, in-row and in-rack air-cooled systems require fans which consume power, generate heat and add to the noise level in the data center.

 Coolcentric Heat Exchangers reduce Capital and Operating Total Cost of Ownership (TCO)

 The average cost of operating data centers has grown three times faster than capital investment in new IT equipment.
 Key drivers for uncontrolled TCO growth include cooling equipment capital expense, inefficient designs, high installation costs, rising energy bills and ongoing maintenance.
 The Coolcentric Heat Exchanger solution offers a very attractive TCO value to end users.

 Coolcentric Heat Exchangers are reliable

-With no moving parts, little if any regular maintenance is required .
-In fact, Coolcentric heat Exchangers come with a three-year limited warranty.
+Our passive rear doors have no moving parts, so little if any regular maintenance is required.
+Our new Active Rear door uses fans that are hot-swappable, which means no downtime if a fan should experience a failure.
+In fact, Coolcentric rear door heat Exchangers come with a three-year limited warranty.

 Coolcentric Heat Exchanger solutions are scalable